skorobogatydmitry/excadg/README.md

 ## {ExcADG::Log}

 The library has its own logger based on Ractors.
 You could call {ExcADG::Log#unmute} to enable these logs.

+## {ExcADG::VTracker}

+It's an optional component which allows to track all vertices to be able to repro the full graph.
+There is no central place that stores the whole graph due to the ExcADG's core princilple - allow to spawn vertices at any time from any place.
+This class is introduced in order to support doing basic execution visualization (see {ExcADG::Tui}) and analysis.

+The tracker is integrated to the Broker and can be accessed by `ExcADG::Broker.instance.vtracker`.
+It's disabled by default to speed-up execution, but can be enabled on borker's startup by `Broker.instance.start track: true`.

 # Development